sigveks94/TDT4140-Software-Engineering/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running (this assumes you are using Eclipse)
+A step by step series of examples that tell you how to get a development environment running (this assumes you are using Eclipse).

 - Right-click on the Project Explorer pane and choose import... -> Git -> Projects from Git -> Clone URI
 - In Location URL type: https://gitlab.stud.iie.ntnu.no/tdt4140-2018/14.git and enter your credentials, and finish the import.